 What types of data does the tool provide — and does it support strategic context, not just deal data?

 CVC teams require more than basic startup profiles or transaction histories.
 For instance, depending on your team’s specific use cases, you may need access to private company data, funding and investor activity, competitive and market intelligence, technology trends, and macro signals.
-Some tools focus narrowly on structured startup data, while others (like AlphaSense) provide broader qualitative context through earnings transcripts, expert insights, company filings, and proprietary research.
+Some tools focus narrowly on structured startup data, while others (like AlphaSense) provide broader qualitative context through earnings transcripts, expert insights, company filings, and broker research.
 Consider whether the platform gives you the depth and breadth of data needed to assess both investment potential and strategic alignment.

 How well does the tool support early-stage and ambiguous diligence workflows?